SNIPER Training: Single-Shot Sparse Training for Text-to-Speech: Related Work on Fast Sparse Training

 \subsection{Hardware-Dependent Training}

-There is a large body of research that proposes neural net accelerators on the hardware level~\cite{accelerators}.
-Generally, these schemes~\cite{cambricon} take advantage of sparsity to reorder computations such that operations resulting in zero are skipped~\cite{eager-pruning}; convolutions are especially amenable to such pruning~\cite{systolic}.

-Such hardware designs, however, have not been commercially realized.
-The closest available currently is the NVIDIA A100 GPU, where speed doubles if 2:4 sparsity is satisfied in a tensor (i.e. every block of 4 elements has 2 zeros). \cite{zhou-and-ma} was the first to exploit this: they pruned the smallest weights from $\mathcal{W}$ to $\widetilde{\mathcal{W}}$ in each block before the forward pass.
-After the backward pass, they corrected the approximation error by changing the familiar update $\mathcal{W}_{t+1} = \mathcal{W}_t - \alpha_t g(\widetilde{\mathcal{W}}_t)$ to $\mathcal{W}_{t+1} = \mathcal{W}_t - \alpha_t (g(\widetilde{\mathcal{W}}_t) + \lambda (m_t \odot \mathcal{W}_t ))$ where $\alpha$ is the learning rate, $g$ is the gradient, $\lambda$ is a relative weight and $m$ is the weights mask.
+There is a large body of research that proposes neural net accelerators on the hardware level~\cite{accelerators}, but such designs have not been commercially realized.
+The closest implementations currently available are NVIDIA Sparse Tensor Cores \cite{nvidia-tensor-cores}, where the inference speed doubles if 2:4 sparsity is satisfied in a tensor (i.e. every block of 4 elements has 2 zeros). \cite{zhou-and-ma} was the first to exploit this: they pruned the smallest weights from $\mathcal{W}$ to $\widetilde{\mathcal{W}}$ in each block before the forward pass.
+After the backward pass, they corrected the approximation error by changing the familiar weights update $\mathcal{W}_{t+1} = \mathcal{W}_t - \alpha_t g(\widetilde{\mathcal{W}}_t)$ to $\mathcal{W}_{t+1} = \mathcal{W}_t - \alpha_t (g(\widetilde{\mathcal{W}}_t) + \lambda (m_t \odot \mathcal{W}_t ))$ where $\alpha$ is the learning rate, $g$ is the gradient, $\lambda$ is a relative weight and $m$ is the weights mask.
 To allow sparse speedup on the backward pass as well,~\cite{hubara} proposed a greedy pruning method to find transposable masks that had the 2:4 property both row-wise and column-wise.
-They further proved that their method ensured the $\ell_1$-norm of the pruned weights $W(P)$ was at most $< 2 W^*$ (weights from optimal pruning).
+They further proved that their method ensured that the $\ell_1$-norm of the pruned weights $W(P)$ was at most $< 2 W^*$ (weights from optimal pruning).